Bundeli Utsav

 Bundeli Utsav (Bundeli Festival) is a cultural festival to promote the Bundeli (Bundelkhandi) folk arts, held in village Basari, tehsil Rajnagar, District Chhatarpur, Madhya Pradesh, India, every year during the spring season for seven days starting from Basant Panchmi.
 It is organized by Bundeli Vikas Sansthan, an NGO with a mission to performs various social activities and promote Bundeli culture, with the help of Government of Madhya Pradesh’s Department of Culture and Madhya Pradesh State Tourism Development Corporation.
 Various competitions on folk arts, folk dances, folk songs, food festival, traditional games and archery events are organized during this festival.
 A large number of participants from eight districts of Madhya Pradesh (Chhatarpur, Datia, Damoh, Katni, Narsinghpur, Panna, Sagar, Shivpuri and Tikamgarh) and five districts of Uttar Pradesh (Banda, Hamirpur, Jalaun, Jhansi and Lalitpur) [Mahoba] take part in these competitions.

+The folk arts of Bundelkhand are very special.
+These folk arts include songs, dance, painting, and handcrafted items.
+The people of Bundelkhand express their emotions through folk songs and dances.
+Folk dances like ‘Diwari’ are very popular here.
+These arts clearly reflect the culture and traditions of Bundelkhand.

 A few of the most famous folk arts showcased by Bundeli Utsav are described below.